-PSF OBJECTIVE 2.5: THE COUNTY SHALL COOPERATE WITH THE SCHOOL BOARD TO ENSURE EXISTING DEFICIENCIES AND FUTURE NEEDS ARE ADDRESSED CONSISTENT WITH THE ADOPTED LEVEL OF SERVICE STANDARDS FOR PUBLIC SCHOOLS.
+PSF OBJECTIVE 2.55: THE COUNTY SHALL COOPERATE WITH THE SCHOOL BOARD TO ENSURE EXISTING DEFICIENCIES AND FUTURE NEEDS ARE ADDRESSED CONSISTENT WITH THE ADOPTED LEVEL OF SERVICE STANDARDS FOR PUBLIC SCHOOLS.

-PSF Policy 2.5.1: The County's strategy, in coordination with the School Board, for correcting existing deficiencies and addressing future needs includes:
+PSF Policy 2.55.1: The County's strategy, in coordination with the School Board, for correcting existing deficiencies and addressing future needs includes:

 - a.
-The School Board's commitment to continue the reboundary process to reallocate school capacity to reduce school overcrowding within concurrency service areas; - Implementation of a financially feasible 5-Year Work Program identifying capital improvements that are necessary to ensure level of service standards are achieved and maintained; - c.
-Identification of adequate sites for funded schools; and - d.
-The expansion of revenues for school construction from updated impact fees.
+The School Board's commitment to continue the re-boundary redistricting process to reallocate school capacity to reduce school overcrowding within concurrency service areas; - Implementation of a financially feasible 5-Year Facilities WorkEducational Facilities Program Plan identifying capital improvements that are necessary to ensure level of service standards are achieved and maintained;

+- e.-Identification of adequate sites for funded schools; and d.-The expansion of revenues for school construction from updated impact fees.

-PSF Policy 2.5.2: The County shall cooperate with the School Board to ensure that future development provides mitigation proportionate to the demand for public school facilities needed to accommodate new development and to assist in maintaining adopted level of service standards.
+PSF Policy 2.55.2: The County shall cooperate with the School Board to ensure that future development provides mitigation proportionate to the demand for public school facilities needed to accommodate new development and to assist in maintaining adopted level of service standards.